superernie77/spring-netflix-stack-playground/README.md

 # spring-netflix-stack-playground
 Demo application using the Netflix stack (Zuul, Hysterix, Eureka, Feign)

 All applications are build with Spring-Boot and Maven.
 Run mvn install in each folder to create a fat-jar.
-Execute jat with "java -jar [name of jar]"
+Execute jar with "java -jar [name of jar]"

 The following applications are available: